-Only land owned by the federal government that is managed by USACE will be reviewed during the master plan revision process.
+Only land owned by the federal government that is managed by USACE was reviewed during the master plan revision process.
 With exception of Dardanelle and Ozark pools, a majority of the shoreline along the MKARNS is not owned by the federal government, and therefore will not be included as part of the revision process.

 Auxiliary plans such as the Operational Management Plan and Shoreline Management Plan are developed and operate under the umbrella of the Master Plan.
 Master Plan revisions allow the public to let USACE know how you would like the government owned lands that are managed by USACE around the lakes and river to be managed for the future.